 The signatures of the witnesses Johann Carl Cetto von Kronstorff, Franz Gilowsky De Urazowa, and Johann Thorwart on Mozart's 1782 marriage contract nicely show how genuine "mp" signs were supposed to look like.

 The seals and signatures on Mozart's marriage contract (GB-Lbl, Zweig MS 69).
 This document once was an integral part of Mozart's Sperrs-Relation (probate file) where it had the legal function (vis testamenti) of Mozart's will.
 At some time between 1856, when the Landesgerichts-Directionsadjunkt Joseph Laimegger (1814-1895) made a copy for Otto Jahn, and the death of its first private owner Franz Hauser in 1870, the contract must have been stolen from the archive of the Vienna Landesgericht.
 That the text and the location of the contract on 19 December 1857 were published in the newspaper Die Presse, certainly did not increase the safety of the document.
-To disguise the origin of the contract, already in the catalog of the 1905 auction, the sellers created the narrative of "two different versions of the contract, one for Mozart and one for the bride" (Boerner, 1905, 17).
+To disguise the origin of the contract, already in the catalog of the 1905 auction, the sellers created a false narrative of "two different versions of the contract, one for Mozart and one for the bride" (Boerner, 1905, 17).
 Such discrepancies, however, would have been against the law.
 The note in Mozart's Sperrs-Relation proves that there was only one copy of the contract.
 The dissimilarities between Jahn's edition and the original were based on Laimegger's transcription errors.
 In 1905 the contract was bought by Edward Speyer from whose collection, in 1935, it went to Stefan Zweig.

 When in 1991 Cliff Eisen's collection New Mozart Documents: A Supplement to O.E.
 Deutsch's Documentary Biography was published, it became known that there is another copy of Elisabeth Rothmann's receipt.
 Sven Hansson, a Swedish collector, to whom Eisen gave thanks in his preface (Eisen, 1991, XVI), owns the receipt for payment No. 3 to Elisabeth Rothmann, dated 10 August 1789.
 Eisen's edition of this receipt shows two differences from Müller von Asow's transcription: "Spaugk" is now spelled "Spaugh" and the "mp" after Mozart's name is again missing.
 The fact that one month later Frau Rothmann had exactly the same three witnesses at hand is yet another quite suspicious circumstance.